Do you deserve a 45 minute massage? (Valued at £40)

 Matt ran a mindfulness meditation session too.

 The highlight was the Saturday evening banquet - great company entertainment and an inspiring awards ceremony.

 Thanks to the LPUK team for your hard work, and to all the wonderful friends we have made.

 Hotel was busy with sports teams too.
 Met some of the Bath Rugby Club Squad and Windies Cricket team staying at the Leicester Marriott Hotel.

-Hypnotherapist, mindfulness coach and co-owner of the clinic.
+Counsellor, mindfulness coach, hypnotherapist and co-owner of the clinics.